RobinsonLuzo/Nintendo_Hire_Me/README.md

 1. *hireme_problem.py* - the problem translated into Python.
 This has been modified from the C source to allow for the resulting string to be printed.
 2. *solution.py* - the main solver for generating candidates and verifying if any of them work.
 3. *calc_inverse_diff.py* - computes the inverse of the diffusion array using Gaussian-Jordan elimination.
 Helper file supplying methods to *main()* of *solution.py*.
-4. *input_arr_soultion.txt* - when a candidate is found that satisfies the requirements for outputting the target it is written as an array of hexadecimals to this file.
-Stripping the resulting array of string quotations '' we can then paste this into *hireme_problem.py* as *input_arr* to generate the result.
+4. *convert_bytearr_to_hex.py*- when a candidate is found that satisfies the requirements for matching the target, we can pass it into this as the variable *byte_array*. this converts it to an array of hexadecimals.
+Which is saved to *input_arr_soultion.txt*.
-5. *convert_bytearr_to_hex.py* - standalone version of method of writing solution bytearray to text file in hexadecimal.
-No longer used, but left here for illustration.
+5. *input_arr_soultion.txt* - Should contain an array of hex values.
+Stripping this array of string quotations '' we can then paste this into *hireme_problem.py* as *input_arr* to match the original target.

 [NERD Hire Me source code:](https://www.nerd.nintendo.com/files/HireMe)